-Rule 21.
+Rule 22.
 Amendments and Interpretation of Rules.

-In addition to the Rules herein set forth, the Sponsor may make any other rules and procedures deemed advisable.
+In addition to the Rules herein set forth, the Sponsor may make any other rules and procedures it deems advisable.
 Participants will be advised promptly of any additions, amendments or corrections to these Rules.
 Failure to comply with the additional, amended or corrected rules and procedures may be grounds for disqualification, among other penalties.

 Requests for the interpretation of these Rules or the record should be addressed in writing to the Sponsor.
 Interpretations issued by the Sponsor shall be final and binding on all competitors.
-Requests for interpretation should be sent to the Competition's administrative assistant, Kristy White, kristyw@siu.edu.
+Requests for interpretation should be sent to mtcourt@siu.edu.

-SOUTHERN ILLINOIS UNIVERSITY SCHOOL OF LAW NATIONAL HEALTH LAW MOOT COURT COMPETITION LESAR LAW BUILDING CARBONDALE, IL 62901 (618) 453-8299
+SOUTHERN ILLINOIS UNIVERSITY SCHOOL OF LAW NATIONAL HEALTH LAW MOOT COURT COMPETITION LESAR LAW BUILDING CARBONDALE, IL 62901 (618) 453-3114